ronnieoverby/RavenDB-Linqpad-Driver/readme.txt

 RavenDB LINQPadDriver

-Uses RavenDB client build 2330.
+The latest release uses RavenDB client build 2330 and can be downloaded at https://dl.dropbox.com/u/1563210/software%20releases/RavenLinqpadDriver%200.4.2330.0.zip

 Referencing another version of the client in LINQPad SHOULD take precedence.

 Watch the video at http://youtu.be/XgsPvyk0bjM for help getting started.